 Income protection insurance is something that can be considered for almost anybody earning an income.

-Income protection insurance can help safeguard your quality of life and help cover expenses if you were unable to work due to sickness injury or if you become involuntarily unemployed.
+Income protection insurance can help safeguard your quality of life and help cover expenses if you were unable to work due to sickness or injury.

 Plan for the future